sodevious/sodevious-blog/_posts/2013-08-14-bustle-thoughts.markdown

 I am a young woman.
 I believe that women and men are simply equal human beings.

-New Yorker Bryan Goldberg recently launched a publication called Bustle.com[^1] that aims to "transform women’s publishing".
+New Yorker Bryan Goldberg [recently launched a publication](http://pandodaily.com/2013/08/13/ive-raised-6-5-million-to-build-and-grow-my-new-company-bustle-com/) called [Bustle.com](http://www.bustle.com/)[^1] that aims to "transform women’s publishing".
 After taking a look at it, I was left extremely dissapointed.
 This site wasn't offering me any kind of new perspective, and in fact I was insulted by it's offerings.
-I'm a woman, so why does that mean that I care about celebrities?[^2]
+I'm a woman, so why does that mean that I care about celebrities?

 As a lady in the tech industry, I'm insulted that publications like TechCrunch, Mashable, and the Verge are referred to as being "male" focused.
 Do we really live in a society where we still separate men, women and their interests into stereotypical silos?

-> Maybe we need a destination that is powered by the young women who currently occupy the bottom floors at major publishing houses.
+> "Maybe we need a destination that is powered by the young women who currently occupy the bottom floors at major publishing houses."

 Frankly, paid "young woman" writers are not enough for me to consider this a woman powered publication.
 At the end of the day, a man does not understand the struggle and prejudices that I face every single day.
 How can you represent me?
 How do you know what I want to read?